-- All doors are closed. - All occupants are properly seated and wearing their seatbelts correctly. - The driver seat, the steering wheel position and the mirrors are adjusted to your driving position. - The driver area and the pedals are not obstructed.
+- All doors are closed. - All occupants are properly seated and wearing their seatbelts correctly. - The driver seat, the steering wheel position and the mirrors are adjusted to your driving position. - No charging cables are connected. - The driver area and the pedals are not obstructed.